matteeyah/respondo/docs/development.md

 ## Integrating providers

+To integrate a new provider:

-- Integrate provider OAuth
+1. Integrate provider OAuth
-- Create provider client
+1. Create provider client
-- Integrate client with account model
+1. Integrate client with account model
-- Implement replying to tickets from provider
+1. Implement replying to tickets from provider

 ## Heroku